 Another way to get a person engaged in a conversation with you is to use active listening.
-This is where you take the person’s phase and repeat it back to them.
+This is where you take the person’s phrase and repeat it back to them.
 It shows you are paying attention and care about what that person thinks.
 It can be overused, so be careful not to sound condescending and annoying.
 Done right, it can be very effective.

 How good are you at the art of small talk?
 What techniques have you used to get a conversation going?
-Can you think of some ways you can practise how to talk to strangers?
+Can you think of some ways you can practice how to talk to strangers?
 Please join the conversation.